 If there's one thing Law Payne knows best, it's how to sweat.

 After a career of bodybuilding that led to Payne landing the Lightweight World Champion title in 2011, the personal trainer noticed a weakness in the market: Clients were developing gut and digestive issues after taking fitness supplements without knowing fully what they contained.
 The problem had a solution: Produce an alternative, one with ingredient transparency and formulated with what he knew from firsthand experience would help clients lose weight or build muscle.

 That formula led to Hardbody Supplements, a business he co-founded in 2016 with his wife, Patricia.
 Today, their Overland Park, Kansas-based business offers an array of what it claims are better-for-you protein powders, pre-workout mixes, and fitness and weight loss plans, which helped the company book $25.6 million in 2020 revenue, up 22,948 percent from 2017.

-While results like those easily helped the company land at No. 8 on the 2021 Inc. 5000, a list of the fastest-growing private companies in America, a lot of heavy lifting got it there.
+While results like those easily helped the company land at No. 8 on the 2021 Inc. 5000, a list of the fastest-growing private companies in America, it took a lot of heavy lifting to get it there.